paulio11/P5-Pokebox/README.md

 #### [Notification.js](https://github.com/paulio11/P5-Pokebox/blob/main/src/components/Notification.js)

-This component leverages the `useCurrentNotification` context (defined below) to retrieve and present the current notification to the user.
-Additionally, a timeout function is implemented to automatically clear and remove the notification after a specified duration.
+This component utilizes the `useCurrentNotification` context (defined below) to efficiently retrieve and present the current notification to the user.
+Moreover, it incorporates a well-implemented timeout function to automatically clear and remove the notification after a specified duration.
+To ensure effective communication with either my own API or PokéAPI, the `useSetCurrentNotification` context function is employed in the majority of catch (error) blocks.
+This approach guarantees that the user is promptly notified in the event of a possible error.

-The user receives a notification upon the successful completion of the following tasks:
+In addition to error messages, the user will be promptly notified upon successful completion of the following actions:

 - Posting, editing, and deleting a diary entry.
 - Posting, editing, and deleting a comment.